-Otago Boys' High School and John McGlashan College will contest the Otago premier schools final
+Paul Dwyer speaks to Otago Boys' and John McGlashan College captains following the final of the Otago premier schools tournament this afternoon.

 Otago Boys' High School first five-eighth Tevita Asi breaks through the Waitaki Boys' High School defence during the schools' first XV interschool clash at Milner Park in Oamaru yesterday.